curl/everything-curl/libcurl-names.md

 ## Name resolver backends

-libcurl can be built to do name resolves in at least three different ways and depending on which backend way that was used, it gets a slightly different feature set and sometimes modified behavior.
+libcurl can be built to do name resolves in one out of these three different ways and depending on which backend way that is used, it gets a slightly different feature set and sometimes modified behavior.

 1. The default backend is invoking the "normal" libc resolver functions in a new helper-thread, so that it can still do fine-grained timeouts if wanted and